John Paul is a recently retired academic with a background in psychology and philosophy.

 It thus appears that the paranormal—whether real or imagined—is alive and well in the minds and lived experiences of people.
 Yet, with important exceptions, the attitudes of the guardians of the cultural order toward this class of phenomena are largely hostile.
-Overall, academics in particular are mostly dismissive toward the reality of these phenomena, no matter how seriously and rigorously investigated.
+Overall, academics, in particular, are mostly dismissive of the reality of these phenomena, no matter how seriously and rigorously investigated.

 Precognition and the Academy